Zoning confirmation letter process summary

 The minimum fee for this service is fifty ($50.00) dollars and

 .
 Additional fees may apply.
 Requests are completed in the order that they are received and usually take approximately 7 to 10 working days to complete.

-Requests and prepayments should be mailed to Zoning Letters - Columbus Building Services, 757 Carolyn Avenue, Columbus, OH 43224.
+Requests and prepayments should be mailed to Zoning Letters - Columbus Building Services, 111 N. Front Street, Columbus, OH 43215.
 All checks should be made payable to the Columbus City Treasurer and the parcel identification number or a copy of the requesting information.

 A response to questions of a property's current compliance with existing building and zoning regulations requires submission of a Building Permit Application that requests zoning clearance accompanied by sealed drawings by an architect or engineer and the associated fees.
 A complete listing of submission requirements is available.

 For a property record search for any outstanding code violations, a certified letter, or certificate of occupancy please complete a records research form and contact RecordsCenter@columbus.gov